-As director of research and publications, she oversees and manages the publication schedules for all policy areas the Foundation is working on and is responsible for editing research publications.
+Carine joined the Foundation in 2016 as managing editor and was director of research and publications between 2021 and 2023.
+In that position, she oversaw and managed the publication schedules for all policy areas the Foundation is working on and was responsible for editing research publications.

 Carine also conducted research on Texas–Mexico paradiplomacy, as well as, earlier on, on the effects on taxpayers and consumers of government programs that grant special privileges to certain businesses in the form of subsidies, tax credits, regulatory advantages, or other favors.